 With his performance in the 2015 PGA Championship at Whistling Straits, Jason Day set the 72-hole scoring record in relationship to par, becoming the first player to shoot 20-under total (268) in a men's major championship.

-However, the 72-hole scoring record in the PGA Championship belongs to David Toms, who shot 15-under 265 when he won the 2001 PGA Championship at Atlanta Athletic Club.
+However, the 72-hole scoring record in the PGA Championship belongs to Brooks Koepka, who set the all-time scoring mark with his 16-under 264 total in winning the 2018 PGA Championship at Bellerive Country Club in St. Louis, Mo.
+The previous record belonged to David Toms, who shot 15-under 265 when he won the 2001 PGA Championship at Atlanta Athletic Club.
 It's the second-best total in the history of major championships, only bettered by Henrik Stenson's winning 264 at the 2016 British Open Championship.
 Toms famously laid up on the final hole of the championship after a poor drive, managing to get up-and-down for a par to win his only major championship and hold off Phil Mickelson.

 David Toms also owns the PGA Championship 54-hole scoring record with his 196 turned in at Atlanta Athletic Club in 2001.
 Ernie Els is second-best with a first 54 holes of 197 in the 1995 PGA Championship at Riviera Country Club.